wuruoyun/vue-component-lib-starter/README.md

 # Vue Component Library Starter

-> Create your own component library with [Vue CLI 3](https://cli.vuejs.org/) and [VuePress](https://vuepress.vuejs.org/).
+> Create your own Vue 3 component library with TypeScript, [Vite](https://vitejs.dev) and [VuePress 2](https://v2.vuepress.vuejs.org).

 Sooner or later, you will find that creating a component library is much better than having all components inside your app project.
-A component library force you remove app specific logic from your components, makes it possible to reuse them in other apps.
+A component library force you remove app specific logic from your components, makes it easier to test and reuse them in other apps.

 Once the components are in a libraray, documentation becomes critical.
 This starter project includes a documentation app powered by VuePress.
 It not only documents the usage of the component, but also provides a testing bed during the development of components.
 See the generated documentation app [here](https://sharp-babbage-154f0a.netlify.com/).

-> Dev dependency "@vue/babel-preset-app": "^4.1.1" is introduced as Vue CLI v4 is using core-js v3.x while vuepress 1.2.0 is still using core-js v2.x.

 ## Setup